codeflorist/quakespasm/README.md

 - Support for [enhanced weapon models](#enhanced-models)
 - Various other fixes and tweaks

-## Quake VR vs Quakespasm-OpenVR?
+## Quake VR vs QuakeSpasm-OpenVR?

-Vittorio Romeo expanded `Quakespasm-OpenVR` considerably into the most excellent [Quake VR](https://github.com/vittorioromeo/quakevr), which is definitely a much more feature rich VR implementation - including teleportation, finger tracking, VR interactions, two-handed weapons, dual wielding, holsters and much more.
+Vittorio Romeo expanded `QuakeSpasm-OpenVR` considerably into the most excellent [Quake VR](https://github.com/vittorioromeo/quakevr), which is definitely a much more feature rich VR implementation - including teleportation, finger tracking, VR interactions, two-handed weapons, dual wielding, holsters and much more.

 It is however a heavily modified version of QuakeSpasm, which is not compatible with enhanced mods (like Arcane Dimensions) out-of-the-box, and does not allow multiplayer-crossplay with non-VR players.

 I would recommend you to enjoy [Quake VR](https://github.com/vittorioromeo/quakevr) primarily with vanilla Quake, it's official expansions as well as supported maps.

-For a more bare-bone experience supporting all features of current QuakeSpasm (e.g. support for Arcane Dimensions and the Enhanced Edition), or cross-play multiplayer with non-VR-players Quakespasm-OpenVR would probably be the better option.
+For a more bare-bone experience supporting all features of current QuakeSpasm (e.g. support for Arcane Dimensions and the Enhanced Edition), or cross-play multiplayer with non-VR-players QuakeSpasm-OpenVR would probably be the better option.

 ## History

 This fork of [QuakeSpasm](https://github.com/sezero/quakespasm)...

-- builds on the most current `Quakespasm-OpenVR` version from [vittorioromeo/Quakespasm-OpenVR](https://github.com/vittorioromeo/Quakespasm-OpenVR/tree/wip)
+- builds on the most current `QuakeSpasm-OpenVR` version from [vittorioromeo/Quakespasm-OpenVR](https://github.com/vittorioromeo/Quakespasm-OpenVR/tree/wip)
   - which was forked from [Fishbiter's improvement on Zackin5's version](https://github.com/Fishbiter/Quakespasm-OpenVR)
     - which was forked from [Zackin5's OpenVR port of Dominic Szablewski's (Phoboslab) Oculus modification of Quakespasm](https://github.com/Zackin5/Quakespasm-OpenVR)
       - which was forked from [Dominic Szablewski's (Phoboslab) Oculus modification of Quakespasm](https://github.com/phoboslab/Quakespasm-Rift) and utilizing the [OpenVR C wrapper by Ben Newhouse](https://github.com/newhouseb/openvr-c).